allanvigiano/oplab_test/README.md

 ```
 ## My Backend Test
 - Suppose you're working with 3 people on a project.
 What would be **the** ideal software development process?
 > An Agile Methodology of software development would fit perfectly in this situation.
 From scratch, I would order features by importance and add value to the client (or product owner).
 One or more features would be inserted on each cycle that, at the end, would deliver a usable product.
-These little functionalities would be sliced on little activities to be developed.
+These small functionalities would be sliced on small activities to be developed.
 At this point, a Kanban board would suit to manage the cycle activities.
 Its process is simple and keep a global vision of the project.
 Each developer could catch an activity on the waiting line respecting the priority and keeping contact with the client to solve the doubts.
 - How do you think an entity relationship diagram for _Instagram_ would be like?
 > The ER diagram would have some entities like: User, Post, Comment.
-The users could make a relationship with each other making a friendship.
+The users could make a relationship with each other creating a friendship.
 A post needs an author user and can have some comments.
 A comment is related to a user and a post.
 Following, I’ll list some attributes of these entities:
 User: name, username, email, birthday, phone.
-Post: date, author, midia (photo/video), text, local, user.
+Post: date, author, media (photo/video), text, local, user.
 Comment: text, date, post, user.
 - Now that you have imagined the ER diagram, **how** would you build _Instagram_ from scratch?
->At first, I would make a prototype that will evolve incrementally until minimum product launch.
+>At first, I would make a prototype that will evolve incrementally until minimum product to launch.
 I would start the app from the user register and a simple login screen.
 Then I would develop a feature to create a post and a user profile preview.
 Every feature must be validated from users to get some tips and suggestions.
-On each iteration I would deliver a functional app and I would repeat the process until it hit the minimum product to launch.
-In my opinion, this minimum must have a secure login, user profile register, connect to a friend and timeline reading.
+On each iteration I would deliver a functional app and I would repeat the process until it hits the minimum product to launch.
+In my opinion, this minimum product must have a secure login, user profile register, a way to connect to a friend and timeline reading.

 ### Intro